Mathnerd314/stroscot/docs/Reference/Modules.rst

   C = (a) { a = "x"; b = "y" }
   # only a is accessible

-Sometimes it is still necessary to access internal members, so they are actually still accessible with ``C.__internal.b`` .
+Sometimes it is necessary to access internal members, so they are actually still accessible with ``C.__internal.b`` .

 Parameters
 ==========